Ian Fraser journalist, author, broadcaster

 Alasdair Locke, the executive chairman of oil rigs and services giant Abbot Group, predicted that the extent to which Labour has unpicked the achievements of the Conservatives would emerge over the next few years.

-He had much warmer words for Alex Salmond, describing the first minister as “head and shoulders above all the other politicians in Scotland”.
+He had warmer words for Alex Salmond, describing the first minister as “head and shoulders above all the other politicians in Scotland”.

 Freed from the stock market following the First Reserve deal, he also accused the City of thinking only quarter by quarter, pointing to his disillusionment when Abbot’s shares were marked down following its £247m acquisition of Songa Drilling in 2006.